puppetlabs/iac/_posts/2020-11-27-status-update.md

 ## Puppet Litmus

 This week we have done two releases of the Puppet Litmus gem we generally use for our acceptance testing.
 The first release we finished on Monday included a couple of nice fixes:
-- added the possibility to generate a job matrix from the metadata.json of a module for the Github Action workflows we will use with the Cloud CI
+- Added the possibility to generate a job matrix from the metadata.json of a module for the Github Action workflows we will use with the Cloud CI
 - Added a write_file helper
 - Added the option to fileter testcase execution based on tags
 - Allowing the acceptance tests to be run as a sudo user